Trending Topics

 How to use AVPU

-Knowing the patient’s level of consciousness - A, V, P, or U - is the beginning of an investigation.
-If the patient is awake and has altered mental status use the focused history (SAMPLE, OPQRST) and physical exam to determine why.
+Knowing the patient’s level of consciousness — A, V, P, or U — is the beginning of an investigation.
+If the patient is awake and has an altered mental status, use the focused history (SAMPLE, OPQRST) and physical exam to determine why.
 Does the patient have low blood sugar, other symptoms of a stroke, or signs of a narcotics overdose?

 For a patient who is V, P, or U, there is increased urgency to determine the cause and provide treatment.
 For example, a patient who is unconscious may not be able to control their own airway.
 Seek out a cause and provide treatment within your scope of practice.